The Best Appalachian Trail Hikes in Maryland

-Thru-hiking the Appalachian Trail (AT) is a dream for many hikers, but if you’re like me and can’t carve out six months away from your everyday life, section hiking the trail is a more feasible option.
-More than 40 miles of the Appalachian Trail pass through Maryland, following the backbone of South Mountain, providing countless hiking opportunities from the Mason-Dixon Line to the Potomac River.
+Thru-hiking the 2,200-mile Appalachian Trail (AT) is a dream for many hikers, but if you’re like me and can’t carve out six months away from your everyday life, section hiking the trail is a more feasible option.
+More than 40 miles of the Appalachian Trail pass through Maryland.
+Following the backbone of South Mountain, I recommend this stretch of the AT for the best hiking in Maryland.

+The Appalachian Trail in Maryland provides countless hiking opportunities from the Mason-Dixon Line to the Potomac River.
 And lucky for me, Maryland is home to several spectacular overlooks along the AT, all located about 60 miles from Washington, D.C.
-Depending on your hiking ambitions, you can plan a short hike, a day hike or an entire weekend of backpacking.
+Depending on your hiking ambitions, you can plan a short hike, a day hike or an entire weekend of backpacking, and enjoy some of the best hikes in the US.
+Here are a few of my favorite trails to explore:

 1. Weverton Cliffs

-Marked with blue blazes like all side trails, Weverton Cliffs is just a stone’s throw off the AT.
+Marked with blue blazes like all side trails, Weverton Cliffs is just a stone’s throw off the Appalachian Trail.
 Most hikers gain access from the south, heading northbound, which is a short but steep climb with a huge payoff at the top.
 From Weverton Road, the hike to the cliffs and back is only about two miles round trip.
-The short distance makes it a great hike for beginners and families who are willing to put in a bit of a workout.
-The trail terrain is rocky and narrow in sections with significant elevation changes but switchbacks help ease the climb.
-If you prefer longer hikes, I recommend starting in Harpers Ferry and heading northbound to Weverton Cliffs, or hiking southbound from Gathland State Park to Weverton.
-Not only will you rack up more mileage, but if you start in Harpers Ferry you’ll be able to say you were in four national parks units in one day: Harpers Ferry National Historical Park, Chesapeake & Ohio Canal National Historical Park, the Potomac Heritage National Scenic Trail and the Appalachian National Scenic Trail.
+I recommend this section due to the short distance — like the Superior hiking trail in Minnesota, it makes for a great hike for beginners and families who are willing to put in a bit of a workout.
+The trail terrain is rocky and narrow in sections with significant elevation changes, but I find the climb eases up on the switchbacks.

 Weverton Cliffs - Good to Know